Understanding Food Neutrality: Embracing All Foods Equally

 • Not at all.
 Food neutrality supports nutritious choices by allowing you to make decisions based on your physical and emotional needs without labeling foods as “bad” or “good,” fostering a healthier, balanced approach to eating.

-Written by Andrea Paul, RDN, LD, dietitian at CV Wellbeing
+Written by Andrea Paul, RDN, LD, Dietitian at CV Wellbeing

 Previous